Contact us to arrange an osteotomy

-Osteotomy or Bunion surgery is carried out to correct a deformity at the base of the big toe.
+An osteotomy is carried out to correct a deformity at the base of the big toe, such as a bunion.

 Bunion surgery is carried out to correct a deformity at the base of the big toe.
 It may involve removing parts of bones and realigning them to straighten the toe.